zl90/cs19/README.md

 - What do I need to return?
 (Look at your function template, this is free information!)
 - What do I currently have access to?
 (Function arguments?
 First item in the list?
 The rest of the list?)
 - How do I take what I already have and turn it into the correct return type?

+### Assignment 3: Testing Oracle

+#### Challenges faced

+- The most difficult part of this assignment was accounting for all the edge cases when sorting a list of objects.
+There could be many different permutations of different sorted lists which are all valid.
+I believe I caught them all by drawing out many examples on paper.

+#### Things I learned

+- I learned what a testing oracle is (testing whether the output has the right relationship with the input).
+- I also learned what Property Based Testing is (eg: generating random input data to test a wide range of properties of the code, great for finding edge cases).
+- I'm really solidifying my ability to use recursion in Pyret.